BestTimesToVisit.com Logo

 safety

-Nagoya is incredibly safe, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like Sakae Station.
-Keep your valuables secure, and you'll likely have no issues.
-The locals are generally very helpful if you need assistance.
+Nagoya is incredibly safe, but it's always wise to be aware of your surroundings, especially in crowded areas like Nagoya Station.
+Keep your valuables secure and be mindful of pickpockets, though incidents are rare.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.